ABOUT OUR FILM

 Left: Paula Wynter getting ready for her impromptu interview for the film with Calvin (photo by Jimmy E. Searles)

-Above: SCAD TV Producing student, Bernard Jackson, reviews and logs some of the over seven hours of initial interview footage to prepare for editing.
+Above: SCAD TV Producing student, Bernard Jackson (Video Preview Development / Research), reviews and logs some of the over seven hours of initial interview footage to prepare for editing.
 On the left screen is Gary Kirksey speaking about his grandmother, Mary Jackson’s house in Alliance, Ohio that was listed as a tourist home in the Green Book.
 On the right screen, Curtis Graves, first African American Representative in the Texas State House since the late 1800’s, shares stories about using the Green Book from his father’s ESSO gas station to travel to Miami; You can see more about Curtis Graves’ personal stories in the “Stories and Histories” tab above. (photo by Marty McPherson)

 Above: Phillis Holliday talks about traveling internationally through her job at United Airlines in the 1960’s (photo by Jimmy E. Searles)